 (2) Expiration extension.
 The permittee or project

-extension of the final due date for completion of the permit is desired.
+of the final due date for completion of the permit is desired.

-The request must detail the reason(s) an extension is necessary and

-state when completion of the permit requirements is expected.
 The

+request must detail the reason(s) an extension is necessary and state

+when completion of the permit requirements is expected.
+The Division

-Division of Architecture (DoA) of the commission will review the
+of Architecture (DoA) of the commission will review the extension

-extension request to determine whether an extension is warranted.
+request to determine whether an extension is warranted.
+Permit extensions

-Permit extensions will be issued by letter and may extend the permit
+will be issued by letter and may extend the permit completion due

-completion due date once for no less six months and no more than
+date once for no less than six months and no more than ten years as

-ten years as deemed appropriate.
-Permit extensions requested for
+deemed appropriate.
+Permit extensions requested for preparation of

-preparation of the completion report, following substantial completion
+the completion report, following substantial completion of the permitted

-of the permitted work, will be issued for no greater than nine months,
+work, will be issued for no greater than nine months, unless authorized

-unless authorized by the Antiquities Advisory Board.
-If an additional
+by the Antiquities Advisory Board.
+If an additional extension is subsequently

 (A) the permittee, project architect, and/or the professional